keenode/silvvr/README.md

 # silvvr

-**v0.4.1**
+**v0.5.0**

 #### Front-End Gulp build system and boilerplate.

 Automate your web development process with ease!
-When changes are made to your code, **silvvr** automatically sets up a browsersync server, compiles SASS, bundles & uglifies JavaScript, minifies images & SVGs -- all in seconds!
+When changes are made to your code, **silvvr** automatically sets up a browsersync server, compiles SASS, bundles & uglifies JavaScript -- all in seconds!

 ## Features
 * Run *Development*, *Staging*, or *Production* build environments: